-Asian shares mostly higher; Tokyo slips as virus cases surge
+World shares mostly higher; Tokyo slips as virus cases surge

 Small company stocks, which have been outgaining the broader market this year, took the brunt of the selling.
 The Russell 2000 index of smaller companies gave up 1.6%, to 2,223.05.
 The index is up 12.6% so far this year, while the S&P 500, which tracks large companies, is up 8.6%.

-The broader market has been mostly subdued this week as investors remain cautiously optimistic about the economic recovery.
-Vaccine distribution has been ramping up and President Joe Biden has bumped up his deadline for states to make doses available to all adults by April 19.
-The vaccines are helping to fuel a recovery, but the virus is still very much a threat as variants are discovered and threaten additional lockdowns.

 Analysts expect the economy to recover this year, but they also anticipate the market remain choppy as investors shift money to companies and industries that stand to benefit as the pandemic eases.

-The yield on the 10-year Treasury was steady at 1.66%.
-A sharp increase in bond yields since the beginning of the year reflects a growing concern among investors that inflation could return as economic growth heats up and the U.S. pulls out of its pandemic-induced recession.
-Higher yields can slow down the economy by making it more expensive for people and businesses to borrow money.
+A proposal to invest heavily in major infrastructure, from roads and ports to broadband, education and training could hasten that rebound.

 Shares were little changed Wednesday following the release of minutes from the Federal Reserve’s latest meeting on interest rate policy.